-Activit Activity (A1) Parking, loading and access which is an accessory activity and complies with the standards for parking, loading and access Ρ (A2) Parking, loading and access which is an accessory activity but which does not comply with the standards for parking, loading and access RD (A3) Any activity or subdivision which exceeds the trip generation standards set out in Standard E27.6.1 RD (A3a) Any activity or subdivision which meets or exceeds the travel demand thresholds set out in Standard E27.6.1A.
-RD l (A4) Use of an existing vehicle crossing (established or consented before 30 September 2013) where a Vehicle Access Restriction applies under Standards E27.6.4.1(1), E27.6.4.1(2) or E27.6.4.1(3) to service existing activities (established or consented before 30 September 2013) Ρ (A5) Construction or use of a vehicle crossing where a Vehicle Access Restriction applies under Standards E27.6.4.1(2) or E27.6.4.1(3) RD (A6) Use of an existing vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) to service the establishment of a new activity, a change of activity type, the expansion or intensification of an existing activity or where a building(s) is constructed, or additions to buildings that are not permitted activities in • Table H8.4.1 Activity table ; • Table H9.4.1 Activity table ; or • Table H10.4.1 Activity table ; RD (A7) Construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) and the establishment of the vehicle crossing is to: (a) relocate and/or amalgamate an existing vehicle crossing or crossings serving the site, that will reduce or otherwise not increase either the number of crossings or width of crossings serving a site; or (b) there is no other means of accessing a site.
-RD (A8) Construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) and it is not provided for in this activity table NC (A9) Any building or structure located within an area subject to Level Crossings with Sightlines Control as identified on the planning maps RD (A10) Off-road pedestrian and cycling facilities Р (A11) Park-and-ride RD (A12) Public transport facilities RD (A13) Short-term and long-term non-accessory parking in the following zones: Business - Metropolitan Centre Zone; Business - Town Centre Zone; Business - Local Centre Zone; and Business - Mixed Use Zone.
-RD (A14) Short-term non-accessory parking in the Business - City Centre Zone and Centre Fringe Office Control as shown on the planning maps D (A15) Long-term non-accessory parking in these zones and locations: • Business - City Centre Zone; and NC
+Activit Activity (A1) Parking, loading and access which is an accessory activity and complies with the standards for parking, loading and access P (A2) Parking, loading and access which is an accessory activity RD but which does not comply with the standards for parking, loading and access (A3) Any activity or subdivision which exceeds the trip generation standards set out in Standard E27.6.1 RD (A4) Use of an existing vehicle crossing (established or consented before 30 September 2013) where a Vehicle Access Restriction applies under Standards E27.6.4.1(1), E27.6.4.1(2) or E27.6.4.1(3) to service existing activities (established or consented before 30 September 2013) Р (A5) Construction or use of a vehicle crossing where a Vehicle Access Restriction applies under Standards E27.6.4.1(2) or E27.6.4.1(3) RD (A6) Use of an existing vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) to service the establishment of a new activity, a change of activity type, the expansion or intensification of an existing activity or where a building(s) is constructed, or additions to buildings that are not permitted activities in Table H8.4.1 Activity table; Table H9.4.1 Activity table; Table H10.4.1 Activity table; RD (A7) Construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) and the establishment of the vehicle crossing is to: (a) relocate and/or amalgamate an existing vehicle crossing or crossings serving the site, that will reduce or otherwise not increase either the number of crossings or width of crossings serving a site; or (b) there is no other means of accessing a site.
+RD (A8) Construction of a new vehicle crossing where a Vehicle Access Restriction applies under Standard E27.6.4.1(1) and it is not provided for in this activity table NC (A9) Any building or structure located within an area subject to Level Crossings with Sightlines Control as identified on the planning maps RD (A10) Off-road pedestrian and cycling facilities Р (A11) Park-and-ride RD (A12) Public transport facilities RD (A13) Short-term and long-term non-accessory parking in the following zones: • Business - Metropolitan Centre Zone; • Business - Town Centre Zone; • Business - Local Centre Zone; and • Business - Mixed Use Zone.
+RD (A14) Short-term non-accessory parking in the Business - City Centre Zone and Centre Fringe Office Control as shown on the planning maps D

-Centre Fringe Office Control as shown on the planning maps.
+(A15) Long-term non-accessory parking in these zones and locations: NC Business - City Centre Zone; and Centre Fringe Office Control as shown on the planning maps.
 (A16) Off-site parking D (A17) Construction of new road and pedestrian rail level crossings on the rail network NC